chrishintz/city-scape-app/README.md

 6. to start your server, type `python manage.py runserver` in your terminal
   - your server will run on localhost:8000

+7. if you stop your server, before restarting, type 'source cityscapeenv/bin/activate' (cityscapeenv = name of your environment) to get the environment up and running.

+references:
 ## To install dependencies:
   - **requirements.txt** is like a Gemfile – it's in your root directory and lists all the extensions (and their versions) that make your project go.